 Shrimp is an excellent source of protein and other vitamins and minerals.
-Check out this link to get more detailed information on the health benefits of shrimp.

 Since we’re on the topic of shrimp, you might enjoy White Wine Lemon Garlic Shimp Pasta or Skinny Creamy Sun Dried Tomato Shrimp Pasta as a weeknight dinner idea.
 However, if you have more time on your hands try my Seafood Chicken Gumbo Recipe.
 You will definitely fall in love if you’re a seafood lover like me.

 - 1-1/2 lbs raw shrimp large or extra large

 - 1 tsp kosher salt more or less to taste

 Preheat oven to 425 degrees

 Wash and de-vein shrimp.
 Do not remove tails.
 After cleaning shrimp, place shrimp on a single layer on a baking sheet.
 Remove excess water from shrimp with paper towels.